Need an expert to help you with

 Installing and Securing phpMyAdmin on Ubuntu 14.04

-phpMyAdmin was made for users to interact with MySQL using a web interface.
+IntroductionSince a lot of users require the functionality of a database management system such as MySQL, they might not feel comfortable when interacting with the system solely from the MySQL prompt. phpMyAdmin was made for users to interact with MySQL using a web interface.
 In this tutorial we will teach you how to install and secure phpMyAdmin so that you may safely use it to manage your databases on Ubuntu 14.04

 RequirementsBefore this tutorial there are a couple of things you will need to have:

 - A non-root user with sudo privileges.